 With these potential changes looming, I feel it’s time to take stock of what No. 13 at Augusta National truly was and is.
 There’s a lot of mythology around the hole, and a lot of abstraction in the way we typically discuss it.
 So I want to be specific about what the intentions of its design were, and how players in the Masters attack the hole differently now than they did in the past.
 Ultimately, I’d like to know what portion of its original greatness No. 13 still has, if any.

 Fortunately, when it comes to Augusta National, plenty of information is available.
 Maybe—in the case of every-shot coverage on the Masters app—too much.
-So let’s see if we can wade through it without getting in over our heads.
+So let’s see if we can wade into it without getting in over our heads.

 Alister MacKenzie’s description of No. 13, published in The American Golfer in 1932 and reprinted in the first Augusta National Invitation program in 1934, is matter-of-fact: “This is played along the course of a brook with the final shot finishing to a green over the stream with a background of a hill slope covered with magnificent pine trees.”